-- ◆ When seeking the attached application of LGB tax exemption for the first time, nonresident or foreign corporation are required to submit an application form to the tax office via the institutions listed in the left - ◆ However, in the case of investors having exempt status of JGB, they can submit just the copy of existing JGB application, which local custodians usually take care of. - ◆ Up to now, 26 Global Custodians have registered as QFI (Qualified Foreign Intermediary on the next page). - ◆ Also Clear Stream was designated as FIAMI.
-Therefore investors can use the service of Clear Stream through blue line scheme.
+- ◆ When seeking the attached application of LGB tax exemption for the first time, nonresident or foreign corporation are required to submit an application form to the tax office via the institutions listed in the left. - ◆ However, in the case of investors having exempt status of JGB, they can submit just the copy of existing JGB application, which local custodians usually take care of. - Up to now, 43 Global Custodians have registered as QFI (Qualified Foreign Intermediary on the next page). - ◆ In the 2010 Tax Reform, the procedure for tax exemption for interest and profit from redemption on LGBs in book-entry form received by non-residents, etc. shall be simplified.